 tunnelbroker.net (by Hurricane Electric) offers a free IPv6 tunnel service to encourage IPv6 adoption that you can use on your home network or with your servers.
-I use it for my home network, which includes a few minimal servers as well.
-I also use their excellent free DNS service.
+I initially used it for my home network (until my ISP officially supported IPv6 around 2013).

 In short, here is how dynamic DNS with tunnelbroker works:

 - create/edit a “A” DNS entry, check the box “Enable entry for dynamic dns” (it may display 127.0.0.1 as your IP, if you are connecting using IPv6, it will get updated when ddclient runs)

 - after adding the new entry, a “refresh” icon will appear in the “DDNS” column of the DNS listing

 - click on that icon to generate a new key which will be used as your password.

 We are now ready to configure it on the client (e.g. the home router with the public IPv4 address):

 - install “ddclient” (apt-get install ddclient, on Debian/Ubuntu)